biofold/protein-thermodynamic-dataset-model/dataset_protein_variants.md

   - `description`: Description of the dataset.
   - `version`: Version of the dataset.
   - `creation_date`: Date when the dataset was created.
+  - `modification_date`: Latest date when the dataset was modified.
   - `grouping_procedure`: Procedure used for grouping.
   - `additional_info`: Additional information about the dataset.
   - `author`: Author of the dataset.